ahmed-e-abdulaziz/ahmedabdulaziz.com/content/posts/rest-fundamentals.md

 3. **Self-descriptive messages**

-    This means the response message should describe itself with no requirement to go back to the backend to retrieve the message's meaning.
-For example, if a file is returned in a binary format, an attribute must be attached to explain the file type.
+    The response message should describe itself with no requirement to go back to the backend to retrieve the message's meaning.
+For example, an attribute must be attached to explain the file type if a file is returned in a binary format.
 If the response is in JSON, an attribute must exist to explain it's in JSON.

     In HTTP-based REST APIs, `https://example.com/annual-report/`, the response must have a media type header that explains that the returning blob is a pdf like this `Content-Type: application/pdf`.

     Also, in HTTP, the response should have a status code that describes the state of this response, whether it's an error or a successful one, like response 200 (OK) or 400 (BAD REQUEST).

 4. **Hypermedia as the engine of application state (HATEOAS)**

-   HATEOAS simply requires that when requesting a URI for a REST endpoint, the response should include links provided by the backend to dynamically discover all available resources in the response.
+   HATEOAS requires that when requesting a URI for a REST endpoint, the response should include links provided by the backend to discover all available resources in the response dynamically.

-   This leads to the client being wholly coupled from the backend endpoints leading to more freedom in changing the backend structure and endpoints.
+   This leads to a decoupled client from the backend endpoints leading to more freedom in changing the backend structure and endpoints.

    ```json
     {